 - 1. A spread obstacle is an obstacle, which is built in such a manner that it requires an effort both in spread and in height.
 FEI approved safety cups must be used as support for the back pole of spread obstacles and in case of a triple-bar to support the centre and back poles of the obstacle.
 The maximum depth of the safety cups for the top back pole of a spread obstacle is 18 mm; safety cups used for the centre poles of a triple bar or for lower poles of other obstacles may have a maximum depth of 20 mm.
-EA: As of 1 January 2024, the maximum depth of the safety cups for the top back pole of a spread obstacle is 18 mm; safety cups used for the centre poles of a triple bar or for lower poles of other obstacles may have a maximum depth of 20 mm.
-FEI approved safety cups must be used in the Competition arena and schooling areas. - 2.
-The President of the Ground Jury is responsible for the rules relating to safety cups to be followed.
+EA: As of 1 January 2024, the maximum depth of the safety cups for the top back poles of a spread obstacle is 18 mm; safety cups for the top back pole of a spread obstacle is 18 mm; safety cups for the contre poles of a spread obstacle is 18 mm; safety cups for the top back pole of a spread obstacle is 18 mm; safety cups used for the centre poles of a triple bar or for lower poles of other obstacles may have a maximum depth of 20 mm.
+FEI approved safety cups must be used in the Competition arena and schooling areas. - The President of the Ground Jury is responsible for the rules relating to safety cups to be followed.
 The Foreign Judge will report any non-compliance of the rules to the FEI.
 The name of the company which supplies the FEI approved safety cups, to be used at the Event, will be mentioned in the Schedule.